polterguy/polterguy.github.io/dashboard/task-manager/index.md

 The Task Manager component allows you to create and administrate persisted Hyperlambda tasks, and/or schedule tasks for executing, either in a repeating pattern somehow, or at an exact date and time in the future.
-A Magic task again, is really nothing but a snippet of Hyperlambda code, that is persisted into your Magic database, and such can be recalled at any point in the future to be executed at will.
+A Magic task is just a snippet of Hyperlambda code, that is persisted into your Magic database, and such can be recalled at any point in the future to be executed at will.

 ![Hyperlambda task scheduler](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/scheduling-task.jpg)